-Toyota Sienna years to avoid — most common problems
+Best and worst Toyota Sienna years — which to avoid

-If you are looking for a reliable minivan to buy, you simply can’t go past Toyota Sienna.
-Toyota vehicles are known for their reliability, and the Sienna is no different, although certain model years have a few issues.
+If you are looking for a reliable minivan to buy, the Toyota Sienna seems like a dependable option, but only if you steer away from the few problematic model years.
 So, our team wanted to give you a heads-up about the Toyota Sienna years to avoid and also recommend the best Sienna model years to go for.

 Most common Toyota Sienna problems

-While Toyota Sienna proved to be quite reliable overall, there are some issues that the drivers simply hated coping with.
-One of these issues is the matter of melting dashboards and surrounding materials including poor-quality plastic during the first few generations.
+While the Toyota Sienna proved to be quite reliable overall, there are some issues that the drivers simply hated coping with.
+One of the model-specific concerns is the matter of melting dashboards and surrounding materials including poor-quality plastic during the first few generations, but there were also some more severe problems, so let’s take a look:

 Let’s deal with the least important issue at least for your driving safety first.
 It’s a matter of melting dashboards due to increased sun exposure.
 While it’s regular for the rubber or plastic materials to degrade in this area of a car’s interior over time, Sienna owners have reported excessive wear.